GabDug/sync-pre-commit-lock/README.md

 # Packages to ignore when syncing from lock
 ignore = []
 # Name of the pre-commit config file to sync with
+# Can be set to ".pre-commit-config.yml" to support prek alternate config file
 pre-commit-config-file = ".pre-commit-config.yaml"
 # Additional mapping of URLs to python packages
 # Default is empty, but will merge with the default mapping